ds-horizon/delivr-sdk-ota/README.md

 2. When an update is available, how to present it to the end user?

-The simplest way to do this is to "CodePush-ify" your app's root component.
+The simplest way to get started:

 * Wrap your root component with the `codePush`: